Castle in the Sand

 "Don't– " her words ran together, he could tell she was gritting her teeth: "Be-silly!"

 "The seventh wave is still coming, lifting the bed off the floor, it's white water, whirling you around."

 "I can just– just– picture that."
-She muttered something under her breath.
+She muttered something under her breath, then gasped.
 He just listened.
 While he couldn't understand exactly what she was saying, he knew exactly what she meant.

 She went quiet a moment.
 Then let out a little sigh, followed by what could have been interpreted as a giggle.
 "Whew.
 Good story."